MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-events-from-power-automate.md

 > - Create an eventstream and add a custom endpoint source.
 > - Getting the Event Hubss endpoint details.
 > - Importing and configuring a Power Automate flow.
-> - Connecting Power Automate to the eventstream via the Event Hubs endpoint.
+> - Connecting Power Automate to the eventstream via the custom endpoint.
-> - Connecting Logic Apps to the custom endpoint via the Event Hubs.
+> - Connecting Logic Apps to the eventstream via the custom endpoint.
 > - Preview data in eventstream.

 ## Prerequisites